5 Differences Between Quartz And Granite

 Granite is formed by cooling and solidifying molten materials, then cutting them into thin slabs, polished, and fabricated.
 It is a purely natural stone.

-Quartz countertops are an engineered material; however, a large part of their composition is made up of natural quartz.
+Quartz countertops are an engineered material; however, a large part of their composition comprises natural quartz.
 Natural resins and crushed rocks make up the remaining part.

 Cost

-Quartz and granite are both premium countertop materials, but they vary in price.
-Quartz countertops are more expensive than granite.
-The price difference is, however, pretty small, and if you’re on a budget, neither of them might be the right choice for your home improvement project.
+Quartz and granite are both premium countertop materials, but their prices vary.
+Quartz countertops are more expensive than granite countertops.
+However, the price difference is pretty small, and if you’re on a budget, neither of them might be the right choice for your home improvement project.

-For either, you can save some money by doing some preliminary work yourself, but you would need a professional installer for the fabrication and installation.
+You can save money by doing preliminary work, but you would need a professional installer for the fabrication and installation.

 Durability